elephantrobotics/marsai/README.md

 # Contrubution Guidelines

- * First fork and clone this repository
+ * Fork and clone this repository
- * Then modify code
+ * Modify code
  * Create pull request when ready

 # Contact